splineclaw/e621dl/README.md

 ## [Optional] Add blacklisted tags to the config file.

 Add any tags for posts you would like to avoid downloading to the blacklist section of the `config.ini` file.
-Meta tags `:`, negative tags `-`, operational tags `~`, and wildcard tags `*` will potentially break the script, as they are currently not filtered out of the blacklist, so do not use them in this section.
+Meta tags `:`, negative tags `-`, operational tags `~`, will potentially break the script, as they are currently not filtered out of the blacklist, so do not use them in this section.
+Wildcard tags `*` *are* supported in the blacklist, though it is easy for a misspelled wildcard to match an artist's name, for example, and the program will not give any errors.

 ## [Optional] Modify the defaults in the config file.